vmwarechina/written/raspberrypi.md

 ## scoreboard product

-for my use case, i wanted to build an advanced digital scoreboard for sports, basically allow controlling a game/shot clock and score.  the scoreboard needs to be an asynchronous service that can support multiple client connections (long term) with frequent reads and writes.  i originally thought about creating a mobile application that connects to a service in the cloud, but for my digital scoreboard, i need millisecond accuracy, the lag over wan would be a non-starter, lan is tolerable, otherwise the clock would look like it's jittery and jumping all over the place.  second, for mobile applications, a phone call or other distraction would disrupt the service, remember this needs to be connected to an led monitor, you wouldn't want people to see your
+for my use case, the scoreboard needs to be an asynchronous service that can support multiple client connections (long term) with frequent reads and writes to control the score and game clock.  i originally thought about creating a mobile application that connects to a service in the cloud, but for my digital scoreboard, i need millisecond accuracy, the lag over wan would be a non-starter, lan is tolerable, otherwise the clock would look like it's jittery and jumping all over the place.  second, for mobile applications, a phone call or other distraction would disrupt the service, remember this needs to be connected to an led monitor, you wouldn't want people to see your